armaaniel/steak-and-eggs/README.md

 ### Market Data Connection

-A background thread maintains a persistent WebSocket connection to Polygon.io, a streaming data provider, ingesting live prices for all tracked stock tickers.
+A background thread maintains a persistent WebSocket connection to Polygon.io, a streaming data provider, ingesting 15-minute-delayed prices for all tracked stock tickers.
 Prices are cached in Redis and broadcast to clients via ActionCable channels.
 Stale connections and disconnects trigger an automatic reconnect.

 ### APM / Observability